 Sub-Acute Medical Detox vs. Medical Detox & MAT

 Orange County detox center is different from both medical detox and MAT.
-Medical detox is the most restrictive and intensive level of detox and takes place in a hospital setting, while sub-acute medical detox takes place in a facility that offers more freedom and a variety of therapies and interventions to improve comfort and wellbeing.
+Medical detox is the most restrictive and intensive level of detox and takes place in a hospital setting, while sub-acute medical detox takes place in a facility that offers more freedom and a variety of therapies and interventions to improve comfort and well-being.
 In many cases, however, the term “medical detox” is used to describe both acute and sub-acute medical detox.

 Medical detox is different from medication-assisted treatment, or MAT.
 Medication-assisted treatment for opioid dependence involves medications that, in most cases, prevent withdrawal, reduce cravings and block the effects of opioids.
 The medications approved for use with MAT are methadone, buprenorphine, and naltrexone.
 MAT can occur in an outpatient situation, whereas Medical Detox typically occurs in a facility.

 Medication is just one component of MAT.
-The other component is counseling, which addresses the addiction and helps people in recovery develop the mindset, skills, and tools they need to recover for the long-term.
+The other component is counseling, which addresses the addiction and helps people in recovery develop the mindset, skills, and tools they need to recover for the long term.
 MAT is available for alcohol use disorders, and it’s the gold standard of treatment for opioid use disorders, according to the Substance Abuse and Mental Health Services Administration.

 What Happens After Detox?

-The assessments taken during sub-acute medical detox guide the development of a comprehensive and highly individualized treatment plan that addresses the addiction, which is far more complex than dependence.
+The assessments are taken during sub-acute medical detox guide the development of a comprehensive and highly individualized treatment plan that addresses the addiction, which is far more complex than dependence.
 Your treatment plan will address all of your needs and issues and will include a variety of traditional and complementary therapies that help you create an enjoyable, sober lifestyle.
 Treatment works for most people who stay in a program for an appropriate period of time.
 According to the National Institute on Drug Abuse, treatment lasting less than 90 days is of limited effectiveness.

 Recovery is a process of change, and it comes with challenges.
 Detox is the first challenge, but a high-quality detox program can make an enormous difference in comfort and safety.

-Our Orange County Detox inn Costa Mesa, CA dramatically improves your chances of successful long-term recovery.
+Our Orange County Detox in Costa Mesa, CA dramatically improves your chances of successful long-term recovery.
 Treatment helps you develop the mindset, skills, strategies, and tools you need to make real and meaningful changes in your life and cope with triggers like cravings, negative emotions, and stress.
-Treatment works, and it can help you find purpose, meaning and authentic happiness in a life without drugs or alcohol.
+Treatment works, and it can help you find purpose, meaning, and authentic happiness in a life without drugs or alcohol.

 Your First Step